Northeastern Army: Early Warlord Era

-The delicate balance of Zhili and Fengtian interests had begun to tip in the former's favor by 1922, and Zhang launched the First Zhili–Fengtian War to try and consolidate control over north China.
-In April the Fengtian Army passed through the Shanhai Pass to occupy Hebei, under overall command of Zhang Jinghui.
-Zuo Fen commanded the 16th division on the right flank.
+Nonetheless, by 1922 Zhang was once again afraid that the balance of power had begun to tip in the favor of Cao Kun's Zhili clique that now governed Beijing.
+He launched a war against his former ally to try and shore up his strategic position.
+In April, the Fengtian Army marched through the Shanhai Pass with the intention of occupying Hebei.
+Zhang Jinghui was in overall command with Zuo Fen in charge of the right flank.
 Sources disagree drastically on the army's size at this time—McCormack places it at 70–80,000, while Tong puts it as high as 120,000.
-The opposing force under Wu Peifu was roughly equivalent in size or slightly smaller.
-Sources also disagree about which force was better equipped.
-Fengtian made heavy use of their artillery and some use of machine guns, but poor training and a lack of experience with modern weapons meant they had little tactical effect.
-The Fengtian Army was defeated in the main engagement around the strategic railway lines.
-McCormack offers several commonly given causes for this defeat: first that Zhang Jinghui's right flank was turned, second that he and Zuo Fen were in secret league with Zhili, and third that Zhang was given false intelligence of a flanking attack and panicked.
-Historians today agree that a flanking attack did take place, but there is no consensus on whether its success was due to Zhang and Zuo's treason or simply their bad tactics.
-The upshot was the Fengtian army was routed and forced back to Manchuria.
-The 1st and 16th were nearly completely destroyed, only one brigade of the 28th survived the retreat, and several of the mixed brigades were scattered as well.
+The opposing force under General Wu Peifu was roughly equivalent in size or slightly smaller.
+Sources disagree about which force was better equipped.
+The armies clashed for control of Hebei's strategic railway lines.
+The Fengtian Army was defeated when its right flank was turned, either because of bad generalship or possibly because the Fengtian commanders had a secret deal with the Zhili Clique.
+The Fengtian Army had made heavy use of its artillery and some use of machine guns, but poor training and a lack of experience with modern weapons meant they had little practical effect.
+The routed army was forced to retreat back to Manchuria.
+The 1st and 16th divisions were nearly completely destroyed, only one brigade of the 28th survived the retreat.
+Several of the mixed brigades were scattered as well.
 Many of Zhang's officers who had been with him since his bandit days were discredited by the defeat.